WELCOME TO FCRE

-We are a non-funded voluntary-led network that supports learning, teaching, and inquiry in culture, including rituals, ceremonies, rites, religious gatherings, music, community, cultural and sport events, fetes and more.
-FCRE is a network of volunteers, get involved and become part of a growing community of scholars within this diverse and Interdisciplinary field.
+We are a non-funded voluntary-led network that supports learning, teaching, and inquiry in culture, including rituals, ceremonies, rites, religious gatherings, music, community, cultural, and sport events, fetes, etc. Get involved and be a part of a growing community of scholars in this diverse and interdisciplinary field.
 Visit our brand-new journal.

 "The Edinburgh Festival is thought to be the world’s largest arts festival" and sold 1.9 million tickets in 2013 (UNESCO, 2015).